Colonel Archibald John George Hope of Luffness1

 M, #43429, b.
 24 October 1904, d.
 13 December 1989

-Roderick Grant Francis Mackenzie, 4th Earl of Cromartie was born on 24 October 1904.1 He was the son of Lt.-Col. Edward Walter Blunt-Mackenzie and Sibell Lilian Sutherland-Leveson-Gower, Countess of Cromartie.1 He was baptised on 2 December 1904 at Adderbury Church, Oxfordshire, England.1 He married, firstly, Dorothy Downing, daughter of Grant Butler Downing, on 11 March 1933.1 He and Dorothy Downing were divorced in 1945.1 He married, secondly, Olga Laurence, daughter of Stuart Laurence and unknown Ziv, on 30 January 1947.1 He and Olga Laurence were divorced in 1962.1 He married, thirdly, Lilias Janet Garvie Macleod, daughter of Professor James Walter Macleod, on 1 December 1962.1 He died on 13 December 1989 at age 85.1
+Roderick Grant Francis Mackenzie, 4th Earl of Cromartie was born on 24 October 1904.1 He was the son of Lt.-Col. Edward Walter Blunt-Mackenzie and Sibell Lilian Sutherland-Leveson-Gower, Countess of Cromartie.1 He was baptised on 2 December 1904 at Adderbury Church, Oxfordshire, EnglandG.1 He married, firstly, Dorothy Downing, daughter of Grant Butler Downing, on 11 March 1933.1 He and Dorothy Downing were divorced in 1945.1 He married, secondly, Olga Laurence, daughter of Stuart Laurence and unknown Ziv, on 30 January 1947.1 He and Olga Laurence were divorced in 1962.1 He married, thirdly, Lilias Janet Garvie Macleod, daughter of Professor James Walter Macleod, on 1 December 1962.1 He died on 13 December 1989 at age 85.1

-Roderick Grant Francis Mackenzie, 4th Earl of Cromartie was baptised with the name of Roderick Frant Francis Blunt-Mackenzie.1 He was styled as Viscount Tarbat between 1904 and 1962.1 He was educated at Charterhouse School, Godalming, Surrey, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He was commissioned in 1924, in the service of the 1st Battalion, The Seaforth Highlanders.2 He fought in the North-West Frontier in 1925.2 He fought in the North-West Frontier between 1930 and 1931.2 He held the office of Justice of the Peace (J.P.) for Ross and Cromarty in 1937.2 He fought in the Second World War, where he became a POW in 1940.2 He gained the rank of Major in 1939.2 He was decorated with the Military Cross (M.C.) in 1945.2 He succeeded to the title of 4th Baron Macleod of Castle Leod, co.
-Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded to the title of 4th Viscount Tarbat, of Tarbat, co.
-Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded to the title of 4th Earl of Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded to the title of 4th Baron Castlehaven, of Castlehaven, co.
-Cromartie [U.K., 1861] on 20 May 1962.1 He was decorated with the Territorial Decoration (T.D.) in 1964.2 He held the office of Member of the Ross and Cromarty County Council in 1964.2 He held the office of Sheriff of Ross and Cromarty.2 He was invested as a Fellow, Society of Antiquaries of Scotland (F.S.A.
-Scot.).2 He held the position of Chief of Clan Mackenzie.1 On 1979 his name was legally changed to Roderick Frant Francis Mackenzie.1
+He was given the name of Roderick Grant Francis Blunt-Mackenzie at birth.1 He was styled as Viscount Tarbat between 1904 and 1962.1 He was educated at Charterhouse School, Godalming, Surrey, EnglandG.1 He was commissioned in 1924, in the service of the 1st Battalion, The Seaforth Highlanders.2 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the North-West Frontier in 1925.2 He fought in the North-West Frontier between 1930 and 1931.2 He held the office of Justice of the Peace (J.P.) for Ross and Cromarty in 1937.2 He fought in the Second World War, where he became a POW in 1940.2 He gained the rank of Major in 1939.2 He was awarded the Military Cross (M.C.) in 1945.2 He succeeded as the 4th Baron Macleod of Castle Leod, co.
+Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded as the 4th Baron Castlehaven, of Castlehaven, co.
+Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded as the 4th Earl of Cromartie [U.K., 1861] on 20 May 1962.1 He succeeded as the 4th Viscount Tarbat, of Tarbat, co.
+Cromartie [U.K., 1861] on 20 May 1962.1 He held the office of Member of the Ross and Cromarty County Council in 1964.2 He was awarded the Territorial Decoration (T.D.) in 1964.2 He held the office of Sheriff of Ross and Cromarty.2 He was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.
+Scot.)2 He held the position of Chief of the Clan Mackenzie from.1 In 1979 his name was legally changed to Roderick Grant Francis Mackenzie.1

 Children of Roderick Grant Francis Mackenzie, 4th Earl of Cromartie and Dorothy Downing